edgeimpulse/aws_workshop/1_HardwareSetup/HardwareSetupRPi5.md

 Instructions: [Install Raspberry Pi Imager](https://www.raspberrypi.com/software/)

 Once installed and booted, your RPi5 device should be ready to install the Java runtime - a required component to run AWS IoT Greengrass "Classic".

+Please save off the IP address of your edge device along with login credentials to remote SSH into the edge device.
+You'll need these in the next steps.

 Let's go!

 [Back](../0_Overview/Overview.md) [Next](../2_EdgeImpulseProjectBuild/EdgeImpulseProjectBuild.md)